Commensality, Agonism, and Sociality in the Roman East

 Themes, Foci

-For this assignment, we are focusing on how Greeks and Romans under the Empire — but especially Greeks — socialized, and on what that can tell us.
-At the risk of spoiling it for you, apart from basic info on dining and drinking customs, what I'm hoping we learn will have to do with the following themes, and three of which are central to this course:
+For this assignment, we are focusing on how Greeks and Romans under the Empire — especially Greeks — socialized and what that can tell us.
+At the risk of spoiling it for you, apart from basic info on dining and drinking customs, what I'm hoping we learn will have to do with the following things, three of which are central to this course:

-2. Issues of status and class, especially as expressed through cultural practices, in this case, social dining and drinking.
+2. Issues of status and class, especially as expressed through social practices.

-3. Ways in which agōn, "contest," worked its way into aspects of life not ordinarily associated — not by 21st-cent Americans, at least — with formal contest, prizes, and so on.
+3. Ways in which agōn, "contest," worked its way into aspects of life not always associated — not by 21st-cent Americans, at least — with competition.

 As you read, be on the lookout for those themes.